Adekoya Adesegun Abdel-Majid: Early life

 Abdel-Majid was born in Ago-Iwoye in Ijebu North Local Government of Ogun State.
-His father was Prince AbdurRaheem Ajanaku Adekoya from Ago-Iwoye, while his mother was Princess Abigail Efunseeke Adikat Adekoya – one of the great grand daughters of the 20th Ajalorun of Ijebu-Ife in Ogun State.
-On August 17, 1981, he started work with the Nigerian Bank for Commerce and Industry (NBCI) in Lagos.
+His father was Prince AbdurRaheem Ajanaku Adekoya from Ago-Iwoye, while his mother was Princess Abigail Efunseeke Adikat Adekoya.

+On 17 August 1981, he started work with the Nigerian Bank for Commerce and Industry (NBCI) in Lagos.

 Political career

 Abdel-Majid was an active member of National Democratic Coalition (NADECO), pushing for the restoration of late MKO Abiola's Presidential Mandate in 1993 after the annulment of the elections.
 He resigned his job in the banking industry in 1995.

 Abdel-Majid joined grass-root politics and was elected Councillor of Ward F2 in Somolu Local Government in 1996.
 Within the same period, he was the Supervisory Councillor and later elected as Vice Chairman of the same Local Government.
-In December 1996, Kosofe Local Government was carved out of Somolu Local Government and he became the First Executive Chairman of Kosofe Local Government from March 24, 1997 to July 20, 1998.
+In December 1996, Kosofe Local Government was carved out of Somolu Local Government and he became the First Executive Chairman of Kosofe Local Government from March 24, 1997, to July 20, 1998.

-After his tenure as Chairman, Abdel-Majid was appointed as Personal Assistant to Jubril Martins-Kuye, the Minister of State for Finance in Abuja where he served from 1999 to 2003.
+After his tenure as chairman, Abdel-Majid was appointed as personal assistant to Jubril Martins-Kuye, the Minister of State for Finance in Abuja where he served from 1999 to 2003.
 In 2003, he was appointed by Gbenga Daniel of Ogun State as Commissioner 1 in Local Government Service Commission from 2003 to 2007.
 He was later re-appointed as Commissioner for Local Government and Chieftaincy Affairs from 2007 to 2008.
 After a minor cabinet reshuffle, he was drafted to the State Ministry of Works as Commissioner where he served from 2008 to 2011.

 Abdel-Majid is a member of the National Executive Council (NEC) of Nigeria's main opposition party – the People's Democratic Party (PDP), the highest decision-making organ of the party.
-He is one of the three members representing South West in the Council and the only one from Ogun State.
+He is one of the three members representing South West in the council and the only one from Ogun State.